A Cute Small Robot with DiVA Written on It's Chest Distilled Voice Assistant

 For emotion classification, we prompt each model with the instructions Respond in a single word what emotion the input exhibits.
 If there is no clear emotion, respond 'Neutral'..
 To use each model as a classifier, we follow MMLU and take the log-probabilities assigned to each possible label them and take the most likely token as the models prediction.

-DiVA performs significantly better than both baselines on both the MELD benchmark, sourced from television, and IEMOCAPS, which operates over recorded conversations.
-In comparison to DiVA, both baseline models struggle to predict a diverse array of labels.
-Qwen-Audio predicts the emotion of Sadness for greater than 90% of inputs for both MELD and IEMOCAPS, while SALMONN behaves similarly with Neutral predictions.
+DiVA performs significantly better than all baselines on both the MELD benchmark, sourced from television, and IEMOCAPS, which operates over recorded conversations.
+In comparison to DiVA, the baseline models struggle to predict a diverse array of labels.
+Qwen-Audio predicts the emotion of Sadness for greater than 90% of inputs for both MELD and IEMOCAPS, while SALMONN and Qwen 2 Audio behave similarly with Neutral predictions.

 These results are quite surprising given that DiVA is trained only without explicit emotion supervision.
 However, many examples in both IEMOCAPS and MELD communicate emotion through both text and audio signals which may confound how well these evaluations capture true sociophonetic signal.
-This highlights the need for more truly multimodal tests of speech LMs especially as they become more prevalent.
+This highlights a possible need for more carefully designed emotion recognition tests.

 Looking Forward